bestia-dev/dropbox_backup_to_external_disk_1/README.md

 The external disk path from WSL2 looks like this: `/mnt/d/DropBoxBackup1`.
 CLI lists the local files metadata in `temp_data/list_local_files.csv`.
 List all the files metadata from the remote Dropbox to the file `temp_data/list_remote_files.csv`.
 Tab delimited with metadata: path (with name), datetime modified, size.
-The path is not really case-sensitive.
+The remote path is not really case-sensitive.
 They try to make it case-preserve, but this apply only to the last part of the path.
-Before that it is random.
+Before that it is random-case.
 For big dropbox remotes it can take a while to complete.
 After the first level folders are listed, I use 3 threads in a ThreadPool to get sub-folders recursively in parallel.
 It makes it much faster.
 Also the download of files is in parallel on multiple threads.
 The sorting of lists is also done in parallel with the crate Rayon.
 Once the lists are complete the CLI will compare them and create files: